On teaching mathematics to gifted students: some enrichment ideas and educational activities: Combinatorics and graph theory.

 \section{Combinatorics and graph theory.}

-Combinatorics and graph theory are two important subjects which are not included in elementary school curriculum.
+Combinatorics and graph theory are two important subjects that are not included in a typical middle school curriculum.
 We believe that these two subjects should be taught to gifted students in elementary and middle schools.
 The fundamental principle of counting is pretty intuitive and can be visually explained to a child who knows how to multiply.
-For example, Sophie could understand and correctly answer the following problem. \say{There are 3 flights from California to France, and 2 flights from France to India.
+For example, Sophie could understand and correctly answer the following problem. \say{There are 3 flights from California to France and 2 flights from France to India.
 Sophie wants to fly from California to France and then to India.
 How many different ways are there for her to fly from California to India?}.

 The subject of combinatorics offers many attractive problems which could provide intellectual nourishment to a gifted child.
-For example, the following problem stumped Pragya, and she spent quite some time to solve it.
-In how many ways can eight rooks be placed on a chessboard so that no two rooks are attacking each other?
+For example, the following problem stumped Pragya, and she spent quite some time trying to solve it.
+In how many ways can eight rooks be placed on a chessboard (Fig.~$ \ref{fig_chess_rooks} $) so that no two rooks are attacking each other?

-Many problems in Graph theory can be stated and understood by even elementary school kids, However, they are often hard to prove.
-For example, students could be given a map and allowed them to explore and conjecture / discover the \say{four color theorem} (see \cite{gonthier2008formal}).
-Another attractive problem to challenge young children is the ``K\"{o}nigsberg bridge problem'' (also see Sec.~$ \ref{Sect:Puzzle} $, $ \ref{Enum:Konigsberg} $).
-Graph theory can be used as a vehicle to introduce students the concept of \say{proof} in mathematics.
-Pragya was introduced to some basic definitions in Graph theory and then given a set of theorems and results to prove.

-\bprob {Prove that the sum of the degrees of the vertices of any finite graph is even.} \bprob {Prove that a finite simple graph, with more than one vertex, has at least two vertices with the same degree.} \bprob { Prove that a finite graph has an even number of vertices with odd degrees.} \bprob {Show that a connected graph on $ n $ vertices is a tree if and only if it has $ n - 1 $ edges.} \bprob {Prove that a complete graph on $ n $ vertices contains $ \displaystyle {\frac{n(n-1)}{2}} $ edges.} \bprob { Prove that for a given vertex of odd degree in a graph, there exists a path from it to another odd-degree vertex in the graph.}
+Many problems in Graph theory can be stated and understood by even elementary school kids, however, they are often hard to prove.
+For example, students could be encouraged to explore and conjecture / discover the \say{four color theorem} (see \cite{gonthier2008formal}).
+Another attractive problem to challenge young children is the ``K\"{o}nigsberg bridge problem'' (also see Sec.~$ \ref{Sect:Puzzle} $).
+Graph theory can be used as a vehicle to introduce the concept of \say{proof} in mathematics to students.
+Pragya was introduced to some basic definitions in Graph theory and then given a set of theorems and results to prove. \begin{itemize} \item {Prove that the sum of the degrees of the vertices of any finite graph is even.} \item Prove that a finite simple graph, with more than one vertex, has at least two vertices with the same degree. \item Prove that a finite graph has an even number of vertices with odd degrees. \item Show that a connected graph on $ n $ vertices is a tree if and only if it has $ n - 1 $ edges. \item Prove that a complete graph on $ n $ vertices contains $ \displaystyle {\frac{n(n-1)}{2}} $ edges. \item Prove that for a given vertex of an odd degree in a graph, there exists a path from it to another odd-degree vertex in the graph. \end{itemize}

 Some of the problems were too difficult for Pragya.
 However, with some helpful hints, she could solve the above problems.
 She was asked to write her solutions, as a professional mathematician would write.
 Unfortunately, writing and communicating mathematics clearly, is a skill that is often not emphasized in schools.